Notice of Intent: Medium and Heavy-Duty Vehicle Charging Hubs Program

 Application Process

-MassCEC is currently seeking feedback from fleets, charging providers, potential site hosts, and interested stakeholders on recommended fleet partners and ideal charging hub locations.
+MassCEC is currently seeking feedback through August 31st, 2026 from fleets, charging providers, potential site hosts, and interested stakeholders on recommended fleet partners and ideal charging hub locations.

-Any additional stakeholder feedback will be accepted until the release of the RFP in Fall 2026.
+Any additional stakeholder feedback will be accepted until the release of the RFP.
 However, MassCEC wishes to note that early feedback will likely be more effective in informing program design.
 Please email CleanTransportation@MassCEC.com with any questions or feedback.

 Additional Opportunities